 - a.
 The schools' attitude and expectations regarding safeguarding are clearly articulated including personal behaviours and reporting lines for any concerns - b.
-Annual Child Protection Training should be completed during this time - c.
+Required safeguarding training is completed during the probationary period (in accordance with the Regional Safeguarding Policy) Assess performance, conduct and final suitability for working with children in your school before confirming permanent appointment - c.
 Assess performance, conduct and final suitability for working with children in your school before confirming permanent appointment